Litvineenka/wp_sila/README.md

 ## Important Notes ⚠️

-<b><red>This tool should only be used on websites you own or have explicit permission to test.
+<b>This tool should only be used on websites you own or have explicit permission to test.
-Unauthorized use of this tool may violate terms of service and laws.</red></b>
+Unauthorized use of this tool may violate terms of service and laws.</b>

-<b><red>This tool is for educational purposes only.
-The author is not responsible for any misuse or damage caused by this tool.</red></b>
+<b>This tool is for educational purposes only.
+The author is not responsible for any misuse or damage caused by this tool.</b>

 <i>This project is licensed under the MIT License.
 See the LICENSE file for details.</i>